Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 **Name:** Shiori Nyavella
 **Job:** Chef

 Chapter 2 began much like the first: Shiori was still odd, still drifting, still spouting peculiar lines.
 But this time, she chose to be more present—more deliberate in her interactions.
 She made stronger bonds, opened up, got involved.
 For some, it was refreshing.
-For others—like poor Mordon Ramsay—it was a nightmare, as Shiori terrorized her tavern endlessly in every way possible.
+For others, like poor Mordon Ramsay, it was a nightmare, as Shiori [terrorized](https://www.youtube.com/live/zCWoxMbOZPk?si=Y_mj_z_Qpgx2OJKj&t=11795) the poor tavern owner endlessly in every way possible.

 But this new openness led to one of the chapter’s most significant romances: her relationship with Gonathon.
 Fate had seemingly offered Shiori another shot at the orange knight—now with no memories of his past beloved, who was no longer around.

 What started as manipulation—tricking him out of coins—slowly bloomed into affection.
 Gonathon’s kindness chipped away at Shiori’s walls.
-She cooked for him, made a shared room, and genuinely cared.
-It was sweet, quiet, and in stark contrast to her whirlwind past.
+She cooked for him, made a shared room, and [genuinely cared.](https://www.youtube.com/live/gVAtGMLBJos?si=GgmAIeHBDZrl4Pmq&t=7857) It was sweet, quiet, and in stark contrast to her whirlwind past.

 But just as she was ready to take the next step, Gonathon faltered.
 He hesitated.
 Depended too much on others.
 Never made his own choices.
 His devotion felt more like obligation than love.
 Shiori gave him chances—many of them—but when it became clear he wouldn't change, she made the painful decision to step away.
 They returned to being friends… or so it seemed.